sqlxpert/backup-events-aws/README.md

   [AWS Backup restore testing](https://docs.aws.amazon.com/aws-backup/latest/devguide/restore-testing.html) can help.

-- Compare backup storage costs over time to assess the effectiveness of your NewDeleteAfterDays setting (which is applied to original backups in your resource account(s), after they have been copied to your backup account), of incremental backups (if applicable), and of the lifecycles you choose when creating backups (which apply to both copies in your backup account).
+- Compare backup storage costs over time to assess the success of your NewDeleteAfterDays setting (which is applied to original backups, after they have been copied to your backup account), of incremental backups (if applicable), and of the lifecycles you choose when creating backups (which apply to the two copies in your backup account).

 - Be aware of other AWS charges including but not limited to: data transfer, encryption/decryption, key management, and early deletion from cold storage.